anitsh/anitsh/README.md

 something  of  the  charisma  and  flair  (or  the  lack  of  it)  of  those who contributed to its inception and growth.

+The  design  has  to  be  flexible.
+A  stiff  design  resists  refactoring.
+Code  that  was  not  built  with  flexibility  in  mind  is  code  hard  to work  with.
+Whenever  a  change  is  needed,  you’ll  see  the  code fighting  you,  and  things  that  should  be  refactored  easily  take  a lot of time.

 Good programmers are a little bit lazy.
 They sit back and wait for an insight rather than rushing forward with their